 In practice, a DPIA report should be made up of three parts:

-- the context (description of the processing activities, the asset and the technologies used etc.)
+- the context (description of the processing activities, the asset and the technologies used etc.);

 DE: Standard Data Protection Model, V.1.0 – Trial version, 2016.

-5. What if it is not possible to mitigate the risk (prior consultation)?
+7. What to do if it is not possible to sufficiently mitigate the risks (prior consultation)?